ftlno/UdooVision/README.md

 Help:
 ----------
-Just send me a email if you need help with either hardware or software.
+Just send me a email if you need help with the software or hardware.

 Complete shopping list:
 ----------